swas02/Civil-Engineering-Assets/IS-456-2000/TABLES/Table-19/readme.md

-# Shear Strength Calculator Documentation
+# Concrete Shear Strength Lookup Documentation

 ## Overview

-The `ShearStrengthCalculator` is a JavaScript class designed to compute the design shear strength of concrete based on input parameters.
-It uses predefined shear strength data for various grades of concrete (M15 to M40) and supports interpolation between values.
+The `ConcreteShearStrengthLookup` is a JavaScript class designed to retrieve the design shear strength of concrete based on input parameters.
+It utilizes predefined shear strength data for various grades of concrete (M15 to M40) and supports interpolation between values.

 ## CDN Usage

-To use the `ShearStrengthCalculator` as a CDN, include the script in your HTML file:
+To use the `ConcreteShearStrengthLookup` as a CDN, include the script in your HTML file:

 ```html
 <script src="https://swas02.github.io/Civil-Engineering-Assets/IS-456-2000/TABLES/Table-19/Table-19-Design-Shear-Strength-of-Concrete.js"></script>